 Second-Parent Adoption in Pennsylvania

-Traditionally, second-parent adoptions were mostly associated with unmarried, same-sex couples, thanks to a 2003 Pennsylvania Supreme Court decision that decided such couples in Pennsylvania could file ana doption petition when a non-biological partner was present.
+Traditionally, second-parent adoptions were mostly associated with unmarried, LGBT couples, thanks to a 2003 Pennsylvania Supreme Court decision that decided such couples could file an adoption petition when a non-biological partner was present.

-Considered a win at the time, it still wasn’t ideal, notes family law lawyer Helen Casale of Hangley, Aronchick, Segal, Pudlin & Schiller.
-“There was often anger from my clients, like, ‘Why do we have to go through this extra process of second-parent adoption?’” she says.
+Considered a win at the time, it still wasn’t ideal, notes family law attorney Helen Casale of Hangley, Aronchick, Segal, Pudlin & Schiller.
+“There was often anger from my clients, like, ‘Why do we have to go through this extra process of second-parent adoption?’”

-However, all that changed with marriage equality—now that same-sex couples can marry, their adoptions now fall under the step-parent category.
-But just because such un married couples have the right to marry, the adoption process is still just as important, Casale says.
+However, all that changed with marriage equality.
+Now that same-sex couples can legally marry, their adoptions fall under the stepparent category.
+But, just because such unmarried couples have the right to marry, the legal adoption process is still just as important, Casale says.

 Casale advocates for adoption in any case where a non-biological parent is involved—same-sex or not.